 Who says high-altitude adventures can’t be low-impact?
-There’s no better way to enjoy the great outdoors (eco-guilt-free) than with sustainable outdoor clothing brands that put people and the planet first.
+There’s no better way to enjoy the great outdoors than with sustainable outdoor clothing brands that put people and the planet first.

-We independently research all featured brands and we ask them to confirm their claims.
+We independently research all featured brands, and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
-Learn more here.
+We explain this further in our Terms of Use.

-Our Favorite Ethical Outdoor Clothing
+Our Favorite Ethical Outdoor Clothing Brands

 We love wearing tentree’s functional, low-impact clothing.
 They get an (alpen)glowing review for supply chain transparency, eco-friendly materials, and stellar tree planting efforts.